 It works great!
 It fits perfectly between my seat and console, doesn’t slip if I adjust my seat, and is the ideal place for my keys, sanitizer, loose change and other small items.

-11. Car Door Umbrella Holder
+11. Prepare For Weather With a Car Door Umbrella Holder

 Even though I live in Phoenix, I always carry a small travel umbrella in my car.
 It helps during monsoon season when storms arise out of nowhere, and it also works as a parasol in the brutal sun.